SECTIONS / CLASSES

 CAKES

-506 Ginger Cake recipe on page 17 from Judy Payne, 2023 winner).
-The winner will be asked to provide a recipe for 2025.
+506 Wholemeal Chocolate Hazelnut cake recipe on page 17 from Judeth Chamberlain (2024 winner).
+The winner will be asked to provide a recipe for 2026.

 507 Filled Victoria Sponge 7-8” (17-20cm) round